IPv4 to IPv6 Converter

 - Consistent rate-limiting and abuse prevention: Users may appear under different representations across systems if your app or API rate-limits by IP.
 In order to prevent the same user from being treated as two distinct IPs, converting IPv4 to IPv6 aids in unifying the client identity.

-- Address representation for tooling: Some systems store or display addresses in IPv6 form, so you may need to convert ipv4 to ipv6 just to match expected formats.
+- Address representation for tooling: Some systems store or display addresses in IPv6 form, so you may need the IPv6 form just to match the format a system expects.

 Advantages of IPv6